andreafallas/primo-icons/README.md

 Icons are provided in a range of colours, and are available in both PNG and SVG formats.

 Three sizes of PNG are included (60x80, 120x160 and 180x240 pixels).

+*For an overview of the icons and colours, see https://github.com/andreafallas/primo-icons/blob/master/overview.png*

 ## Suggested use